A Step-By-Step Guide To Rodent-Proofing Your Aiken Home

 You wake up in the morning and head into your kitchen to make a cup of coffee.
-As you remove your cup from the cabinet and begin to take out the coffee grinds, you notice small black rice-sized deposits along your countertops… mouse droppings.
+As you remove your cup from the cabinet and begin to take out the coffee grinds, you notice small black rice-sized specks along your countertops… mouse droppings.
 With the cool weather, mice are looking for food, water, and respite from the cold.
 When rodents establish themselves in your home, you will likely see other signs of infestation such as gnaw marks on walls, chewed wiring, or destroyed food packaging.

 Aside from the visual signs of infestation, you may also notice other signs of rodents in your home.
 If you have a pet, he or she will smell hear the intruder moving around and may even bark or paw at spaces under stoves, refrigerators, or furniture.
 You may even hear scampering in the walls or ceilings at night.

 Lastly, rodents leave behind waste, and some of it is particularly difficult to clean.
 They will urinate in your walls and saturate insulation.
 If you begin to smell mouse urine, you know you have a serious rodent problem.

 At this point, you’re most definitely asking yourself two questions: How do I get rid of rodents, and how do I prevent them from coming back?

 In order to rodent-proof your house, there are several steps you have to take.

 Sanitize and clean.
 You have to make sure to clean up any food messes promptly.
 Sweep and vacuum under heavy appliances like your refrigerator and stove.
 Move appliances out from the walls to get right to the back and clean and vacuum every area.

 Clean and sanitize your cabinets.
 Keep your garbage cans covered and the areas around them cleaned.